 A bit of monkey business to help save orang-utans

 TWO students from Hampstead school are fundraising in bid to make sure the future is bright for the orangutans of Borneo.
-Year 11 students Alexandra Hurst and Alexandra Horton want to buy a stretch of rainforest on the island to help
+Year 11 students Alexandra Hurst and Alexandra Horton want to buy a stretch of rainforest on the island to help protect the endangered

 TWO students from Hampstead school are fundraising in bid to make sure the future is bright for the orangutans of Borneo.